-- Startthe engine and swing the machine to position the blade to rear. - Position the machine on the level ground with the boom, arm and bucket cylinders fully extended. - Position the boom at the center of the machine with the boom swing pedal. - Stopthe engine. - Instau the cables to the two lifting eyes on the blade with shackles. - Install the cable to the lifting eye on the boom of the center with shackle. - Install the cables to the crane hook. - Confirm that no obstacles nor personal are around the machine and have the operator leave the machine. - Once the machine is lifted o# the ground, check that the machine is well balanced.
+- Start the engine and swing the machine to position the blade to front. - Position the machine on the level ground with the boom, arm and bucket cylinders fully extended. - Position the boom at the center of the machine with the boom swing pedal. - Stop the engine. - Install the cable to the lifting eyes on the blade with shackles.
+Install the cable to the lifting eye on the boom of the center with shackle.

+Lifting eye on the boom - 6.
+Install the cables to the crane hook. - Confirm that no obstacles nor personal are around the machine and have the operator leave the machine. - Once the machine is lifted off the ground, check that the machine is well balanced.